 This study found that acetic acid and other compounds in kombucha inhibited the growth of certain pathogenic microorganisms, including Staphylococcus, Salmonella, Listeria, and E. Coli.

 Thus, kombucha shares acetic acid with apple cider vinegar, which is also touted for its antimicrobial properties.
+(Read our article, Top 4 Inspiring Apple Cider Vinegar Health Benefits, to learn even more!)
 However, if you’re like me, you’d probably prefer to drink kombucha over apple cider vinegar!

 Possible Concerns You May Have About Kombucha